tovletoglou/dotfiles/README.md

 - Finally, restart your terminal.

+Or you can use this [Ansible](https://www.ansible.com/) role: [Ansible Role: dot-files](https://github.com/tovletoglou/ansible-role-dotfiles)

 ## File explanation
 | file            | description |
 | ---             | --- |
+| git-subrepo     | It's an extra command for git in order to manage sub-projects, something like git-submodule and git-subtree.
+For more information: [git-subrepo](https://github.com/ingydotnet/git-subrepo)
 | .bash_aliases   | Here we keep all the command abbreviations.
 By doing this we avoiding typing a long command sequence. |
 | .bash_history   | Store all the commands you execute in the shell.
 We can quickly recall commands and navigate the terminal. |
 | .bash_logout    | Execute commands when exiting the shell, like clear the terminal. |